UrmiPatel-002772667/Data-Analysis/README.md

   Estimates variance based on a sample.
   `=VAR(number1, [number2], ...)`

+- **ANOVA**
+  ANOVA ( Analysis of variance ) in Excel is a statistical method that is used to test the difference between two or more means.

 - **COUNT**
   Counts the number of cells that contain numbers.
   `=COUNT(value1, [value2], ...)`

 - **COUNTIF**
   Excel has a built-in function called COUNTIF that counts the given cells.
   `=COUNTIF(range,criteria)`

 - **COUNTA**